 Cost: $17 for three items, available by phone at 213-988-7395.

-Douglas Rankin’s avant-garde-but-approachable cooking is more straightforward under COVID-19’s invisible shadow, and diners are benefiting with takeout.
-The Family meal, normally reserved for staffers before dinner service, is currently available to the general public and rotates nightly; it could be baked ziti Bolognese, grass-fed beef chili with Rancho Gordo cranberry beans or a Basque style tuna melt.
+Douglas Rankin’s avant-garde, but approachable cooking is more straightforward under COVID-19’s invisible shadow, and diners are benefiting with takeout.
+Family meal, normally soulful fuel for staffers before dinner service, is currently available to the general public and rotates nightly.
+This could be baked ziti Bolognese, grass-fed beef chili with Rancho Gordo cranberry beans or confit half-chicken for two with sumac flatbread, yogurt sauce, cucumber and green bean feta salad.
 “Market boxes” for home cooks feature meat, fish or vegetables, all geared toward cooking balanced meals.

 Cost: $24, with delivery available.
 Get a 20% discount on prepaid curbside pickup by calling 323-922-6061.

 The lauded Southeast Asian restaurant from Chef Bryant Ng and wife Kim Luu-Ng packaged some of their greatest hits into a blowout family meal.
 Choose one salad, two appetizers, two rice or noodle dishes, and get bittersweet Vietnamese coffee pudding with a dippable dark chocolate cookie for dessert.
 An abbreviated a la carte menu is also available, along with three dishes from their bygone Cassia Rice & Noodle Kitchen concept: lemongrass chicken fried rice, wonton noodle soup, and scallion clay oven bread (aka naan) with scallion garlic butter and herbs.

 Cost: $110-$280, depending on the head count.